dbxifu/SIXSA/README.md

 round inference, the code will generate the posteriors for a set of 500 spectra.
 The code will also produce a pickle file that saves the results of the run, that can be uploaded for re-use.
 The inputs for each run is defined in the yaml files provided (SIXSA_YML_INPUT_FILES).
 You can change the parameters of the input files, but beware that reducing too much the training sample size may introduce erratic behavior.
+There is always a gain in training the network with sufficient samples.
 Remember that there are random realizations involved and therefore the results from one run to the other can differ (still within errors).